 As the new privacy law — the General Data Protection Regulation (GDPR) — is about to come into effect, all sorts of plugins are marketed to help you get GDPR compliant.
-In this article we cover five practical WordPress plugins that enable you to make your WordPress website GDPR-proof!
+In this article we cover six practical WordPress plugins that enable you to make your WordPress website GDPR-proof!

 Delete Me (free)